-Here is an overview of the things that I have worked on over the last years.
+Here is an overview of completed and ongoing projects.
 You can find a list of publications here.

 I am currently doing my PhD in the Baryon Cycle in Nearby Galaxies group of Kathryn Kreckel.
-In my work I combine different state-of-the art telescopes like MUSE/VLT or HST to constraint the evolution of emission line nebulae.
+For my work I combine various state-of-the art telescopes like MUSE/VLT or HST to study the ionized gas in nearby galaxies.

 II.
 Escape fractions

-Using the previously published matched catalogue, we measure the escape fraction of Hɪɪ regions.
+Using the previously published matched catalogue, we measure the escape fraction of H II regions.

 I. Defining an evolutionary sequence

-We create a catalogue of matched Hɪɪ regions and stellar associations.
+We create a catalogue of matched H II regions and stellar associations.

 PNLF distances for 19 galaxies observed by PHANGS–MUSE